- Country Info

 TEFL is the most popular and common acronym used to refer to teaching English abroad.
-A “TEFL certification” refers to the training courses and certificate that are commonly required by language schools and institutes around the globe seeking to hire English teachers.
+A “TEFL certification” refers to the training courses and certificates that are commonly required by language schools and institutes around the globe seeking to hire English teachers.

 Be aware that “TEFL” does not refer to a singular body, company, certification, or school.
 It is an industry acronym and there are many TEFL schools, TEFL training programs, and certification options of varying degrees of quality, length and expense.

-TESOL stands for Teaching English to Speakers of Other Languages.
+The TESOL acronym stands for Teaching English to Speakers of Other Languages.

 In North America, “TESOL” is more typically used when referring to teaching English to non-native speakers in native English-speaking countries such as the U.S. Hence, if you want to earn a Master’s degree for teaching English as a second language in your local public school system, that degree will likely be in TESOL.

 It is common for British, Canadian and Australian training centers to issue a certificate in TESOL as that is also used for domestic teaching and regulated by their governments.
 The U.S. does not have any domestic regulation for teaching English in private language schools and therefore most U.S. and European training would use the term TEFL for teaching abroad.

-TESL stands for Teaching English as a Second Language.
+The TESL acronym stands for Teaching English as a Second Language.

 Just like TEFL, a TESL certification enables you to teach English to non-English speakers.
 The main difference between TEFL and TESL, however, is where you are actually teaching.

-A TESL certificate usually refers to people who plan to teach to non-native English speakers living in a native-English-speaking country.
+A TESL certificate usually refers to people who plan to teach non-native English speakers living in a native English-speaking country.
 In other words, you'd seek a TESL qualification if your primary interest is to teach in a country where English is the first language, such as the United States, Canada, The United Kingdom, or Australia.